dhruvjain92/spfx-react-list-view/README.md

 ## Known Issues
  - Multiple Metadata columns in the same list causes issues.
  - ID column is a must for view and edit links for now.
 It will be removed in future.
- - List name and list's internal name are assumed to be same.